 Where can I find it?
-Services >>> Select a Service >>> Edit >>> Tickets.
+Services >>> PX >>> Tickets.

-When using a resource, If you enable assign a resource(s) to a booking, then, as soon as a booking is made, a resource(s) is assigned to the booking and if the resource(s) has available seats, they will be no longer available.
-For instance, if you have 5 vehicles of 5 seats each and you receive a booking of 4 PAX (4 seats), then the seat left will be allocated to this booking.
-Otherwise, this seat will be available for future bookings.
+If you enable the option Assign a resource(s) to a booking, as soon as a booking is made, a resource(s) is assigned to it and, if the resource has still available seats, they will no longer be.
+For instance, if you have a vehicle with 5 seats and you get a booking of 4 PAX (4 seats), then the empty seat will be allocated to this booking.
+Otherwise, this seat would be available for future bookings.